iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.0.19.010_02/report.md

 > One of the worst experiences of my life.
 This whole company sucks.<br> :date: __2020-04-21 17:43:14__

 > this app doesn't do anything<br> :date: __2020-04-05 23:55:36__

-> I sat waiting for an hour for a doctor and then said doc was offline.
-Tried again and waited an hour and doc went offline.
-Both times with 2 people ahead of me.
-I work for bcbsm and this is wrong for me.
-Our members shouldnt have to deal with this.
-I shouldnt have to deal with that.
-Went to urgent care.<br> :date: __2020-04-05 21:41:46__